LukeShortCloud/rootpages/markdown/openstack.md

 #### Scenario #2 - PKI

+PKI tokens are deprecated and will be removed in the Ocata release.
+[3]

 * /etc/keystone/keystone.conf
     * [ token ] provider = pki
 * Create the certificates.
 A new directory "/etc/keystone/ssl/" will be used to store these files.